By default, the grid will display rows with a height of

 The params object passed to the callback has the following values:

 The example below shows dynamic row height, specifying a different row height for each row.

 Row Height More Complex Example

-Below shows a more complex example, where the row height is changed based on contents of the 'Latin Text' column.
+Below shows a more complex example, where the row height is changed based on the contents of the 'Latin Text' column.
 The column definition has CSS style so that the cell does not have its contents clipped.
 The algorithm used to work out how tall the row should be is far from perfect, however it demonstrates that you can change your row height based on the contents of the cell.

 Auto Row Height